Jmazher12/DS4002_CS3/README.md

 # Case Study on Emmy Awards Prediction Model
 ## Contents:
-1. Case Overview:
+1. Case Overview: A pdf that should make a 2nd year UVA student excited to engage with my case study
 2. DATA:
 3. CODE:
 4. Rubric:
 5. ARTICLES: